Jay-study-nildana/developerprofile/README.md

 ## Welcome to my Developer Profile

 Hello, I am Jay.
-I am a software developer and trainer.
+I am a full time freelance, independent software developer and trainer.

-Previously, I maintained a website on wordpress, but I decided to use wordpress only for personal website.
-Almost all of my example code, open source projects are live on github, it made sense to simply set this right here on github.
+I am primarily a Backend REST API developer on .NET Platform with Deployment skills related to Azure Cloud and Azure DevOps.
+This is where I have mostly focused on, in the last 8 years.

+Of course, it is impossible to focus on one speciality in the current developer situation.
+To complement these backend development skills, I am familar with developing web apps using JavaScript and React.
+I am also familiar with mobile app development using React Native, Native Android and Native iOS.
+I have also dabbled in Node.JS BackEnd API development.

 If you are a potential client, please consider this as my online resume/profile showcase.